Dimitron-A/BookStorageApp/README.md

 # Book Management System

-A simple Java console application for managing a book collection with insert, search, update, and delete operations.
+A Java application for managing a book collection with both GUI and console interfaces.
+Features include insert, search, update, and delete operations with data persistence.

 ## Features